laszukk/newsletter/README.md

-# newsletter
+# Newsletter in HTML, CSS
-Newsletter in HTML, CSS
+Newsletter done using HTML, CSS and Photoshop